top of page

 After graduating as a physical therapist,

-I could not sign up for the expected track of private practice, career and so on.
+I could not sign up for the expected private practice, career and so on.

 I just felt there was something else for me.